slowen/hnefatafl/README.md

 python hnefatafl.py
 ```

+While in the game, pressing ```r``` will ask the user if they want to restart the game, which they can confirm with ```y``` or ```n```.
+Also, when one player has won the game, they can start a new game by pressing ```y``` or exit the game by pressing ```n```.

 The text on the bottom will tell you whose turn it is (red is the attacker, blue is the defender, and the king is green).

 #Limitations
 The game is not quite finished yet.
-Four things still need to be implemented:

-1. Pieces cannot be captured yet.
-2. The game does not end if the king is captured.
-3. The game does not end if the king makes it to a corner.
-4. It cannot detect a draw.
+It cannot detect if there is a draw game.
+Other than that, it is fully functional.

-Right now, players can take turns moving pieces, and only valid moves can be made.
-It seems to run very smoothly and is quite stable, but just not complete yet.

 #Future
-Once the aforementioned limitations are addressed, some of the underlying data representations will be altered.
-In order of AI to be implemented intelligently, it makes sense to store the move states as bitboards.
+Some of the underlying data representations will be altered.
+In order to detect draws quickly and for AI to be implemented intelligently, it makes sense to store the move states as bitboards.
 That way, it is very simple and computationally cheap to determine what moves are valid, and the computer can quickly iterate through many possible playouts to chose its next move.

 #Resources
 If you want to learn more about Hnefatafl, check out http://tafl.cyningstan.com/.
 It explains the game really well and has some great advice on strategy for both sides.